hklchung/LSTM-MusicGeneration/README.md

 <!-- UPCOMING FEATURES -->
 ## Upcoming features
 * Predict loudness/softness of notes
-* Adding silence between notes
+* ~~Adding silence between notes~~ (part of updates on 20/05/2020)

 <!-- KNOWN ISSUES -->
 ## Known issues
-* Code is currently a bit of a mess as I wrote this all under a day
+* Code is currently a bit of a mess as I hacked through most of it
+* Quality of the predicted notes seem to have suffered after addition of note duration and note offset prediction capabilities

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->